The Action Gap

 Closing that gap is practical:

-Put your strategy into one plain sentence
+Put your strategy into one plain sentence.

 And there is a second reason this matters more than ever.

-AI finally gives that people the tools to be extraordinary, by putting the knowledge, standards, and judgement of your best people into everyone’s hands, in the moment they need it, without a manual in sight.
+AI finally gives those people the tools to be extraordinary, by putting the knowledge, standards, and judgement of your best people into everyone's hands, in the moment they need it, without a manual in sight.